-Some Christian leaders have a vision for 2020 as the Year of the Bible for millions around the world.
+Some Christian leaders have a vision for the Year of the Bible for millions around the world.
 The movement hopes to help believers and nonbelievers alike to engage with the Bible like never before.

 Sounds great, but is it?
 Reading the Bible can be a great thing, but simply reading words does not promise understanding or closeness with God.
 I read parts of the Bible as a nonbeliever, and it left me totally confused.
 How can we read the Bible and be inspired to love God more and change from our self-centered ways?